Otto Renner

 Otto Renner (25 April 1883 in Neu-Ulm – 8 July 1960) was a German plant geneticist.
 Following the work of Erwin Baur, Renner established the theory of maternal plastid inheritance as a widely accepted genetic theory.

-He studied botany under Karl von Goebel and Ludwig Radlkofer at the University of Munich, and with Wilhelm Pfeffer at the University of Leipzig.
-From 1913 to 1920 he served as an associate professor of plant physiology at Munich, and afterwards, succeeded Christian Ernst Stahl as chair of botany at the University of Jena, where he was also director of the botanical gardens.
-In 1946, he returned as a professor to the University of Munich.
+He studied botany under Karl von Goebel and Ludwig Radlkofer at the Ludwig-Maximilians-Universität München, and with Wilhelm Pfeffer at the University of Leipzig.
+From 1913 to 1920, he served as an associate professor of plant physiology at the Ludwig-Maximilians-Universität München, and afterwards succeeded Christian Ernst Stahl as chair of botany at the University of Jena, where he was also director of the botanical gardens.
+In 1946, he returned as a professor to the Ludwig-Maximilians-Universität München.

 Renner worked with plants from the genus Oenothera (evening primroses).
 His research of hybrid forms of Oenothera contributed significantly to the understanding of mutations.